ashandileo/Asha-ShopEase/README.md

 - Styling: Tailwind CSS is used for utility-first styling, allowing for rapid and consistent UI development.

+### Cypress

+- Testing: Cypress is a frontend test automation tool for regression testing of web applications.
+Cypress runs on Windows, Linux, and macOS.

 ## Login Information

 To log in to the dashboard, you can use the following credentials: